 The Lethality Assessment Program (LAP) was originally designed for law enforcement.
 While the LAP is now used by various allied professionals—nurses, social workers, hospital personnel, case workers, and court personnel—the basic protocol is similar for all disciplines.

-For law enforcement, the process begins when an officer arrives at the scene of a call for service.
-One the scene is secure and the investigation of the incident is complete, an officer may activate the LAP, if certain criteria are met.
-If the individuals involved are intimate partners and the officer discerns a “manifestation of danger,” the officer asks the victim the 11 questions on the Lethality Screen.
-The Screen is adapted from Dr. Campbell’s Danger Assessment, an instrument used by clinicians and counselors to assess a victim’s risk of being killed by an intimate partner (Campbell, 1986).
+The process begins when an officer arrives at the scene of a call for service.
+Once the scene is secure and the investigation of the incident is complete, an officer may activate the LAP, if certain criteria are met.
+If the individuals involved are intimate partners and the officer discerns a “manifestation of danger,” the officer asks the victim the 11 questions on the Lethality Screen, which is the first component of the LAP.
+The screen itself takes less than five minutes to conduct and is adapted from Dr. Campbell’s Danger Assessment, an instrument used by clinicians and counselors to assess a victim’s risk of being killed by an intimate partner.

 Even victims who are assessed as “Non-High Danger” at the time of the call for service, and those who are not ready to seek help, receive valuable information from the Lethality Screen; it affords them insight into the warning signs that could indicate that an abusive relationship is escalating in severity.
-Additionally, the officer’s concern for the victim, and the visible partnership between the officer and the advocate, demonstrate to victims that there are people who care to help them should they decide that they want and can take safely advantage of that help.
+Additionally, the officer’s concern for the victim, as well as the visible partnership between the officer and the advocate, both demonstrate to victims that there are people who care about their situation and are available to help when victims are able to safely seek services.